3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 **Note**: The columnindex (`j`) relates to the UVW-coordinate `U`, whereas the rowindex `i` relates to the UVW-coordinate `V`.
 This definition is inline with the
 Materials and Properties specification <https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#chapter-6-texture-2d>.

-The sampling rules for UVW values are determined by the filter-rule, and the behavior for UVW-values outside the unit-cube are determined by the tilestyle attributes [of the `<functionfromimage3d>`](#32-functionfromimage3d).
+The sampling rules for UVW values are determined by the filter-rule, and the behavior for UVW-values outside the unit-cube are determined by the tilestyle attributes of the [`<functionfromimage3d>`](#22-functionfromimage3d).

 _Figure 2-1: Voxel indixes and UVW-texture space of a sample voxel grid: a) shows a voxel grid of 3x4x2 voxels. b) shows a section view of the bottom voxels, c) shows a section view of the top voxels.
 The orange voxel at the right, front and bottom of a) has rowindex=2, columnindex=3 and sheetindex=0. d) shows the voxelcenters of this configuration._
 ![Voxel indices and UVW-texture space of a sample voxel grid](images/image3dcoordinates.png)

-## 4.1.1 File Formats
+## 3.2.1 File Formats

 PNG images can provide acceptable compression and bit-depth for the boundary-function, color information, material mixing ratios or arbitrary property information.